 I Was a Premature Breech Baby

-I had been born premature, as well as in whats known as breech position.
 In most scenarios, before birth, most babies are in a headfirst position in the mother's uterus.
 Sometimes, the baby is in a bottom-first (also known as feet-first) position.
 The bottom-first posistion is referred to as a breech baby. (“Breech Babies: What Can I Do If My Baby Is Breech?”).
 It is estimated that 3–5% of pregnant women will have a breech baby.
 Breech babies are considered at higher risk with a number of complications through vaginal birth.

 Nuchal chord